Unable to Locate Complete Label

-The Castor and Pollux Pristine Grain Free product line includes 5 canned dog foods.
+The Castor and Pollux Pristine Grain Free product line includes the 5 canned dog foods listed below.

-Castor and Pollux Pristine Free Range Chicken, Pea and Carrot Stew was selected to represent the other products in the line for this review.
+Pristine Grain Free Free-Range Turkey, Carrot and Apple Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Castor and Pollux Pristine Free Range Chicken, Pea and Carrot Stew
+Castor and Pollux Pristine Grain Free Free-Range Turkey, Carrot and Apple Stew

 Canned Dog Food